 aCISN = 20 log (ECISN / 2* VCISN) ≥ 55 dB minus Voltage Division factor

-The Voltage Division factor, as defined in EN 55016-1-2, is normally a negative figure, thus it normally increases the required aCISN.
+NOTE 1 The Voltage Division factor, as defined in EN 55016-1-2, is normally a negative figure, thus it normally increases the required aCISN.

-The measurement arrangement for the common mode isolation aCISN is shown in Figure B.2
+NOTE 2 The measurement arrangement for the common mode isolation aCISN is shown in Figure B.2

-The longitudinal conversion loss (LCL) of the ISN input (EUT side) with the CS port terminated with 100 Ω +/- 1 % shall be ≥ 55 dB;
+The longitudinal conversion loss (LCL) of the ISN measured at the EUT port with the CS port terminated with 100 Ω +/- 1 % shall be ≥ 55 dB;

-The attenuation distortion or other deterioration of the signal quality in the wanted signal frequency band caused by the presence of the ISN shall not affect the normal operation of the EUT;
+The attenuation distortion or other deterioration of the quality of signal quality in the wanted signal frequency band caused by the presence of the ISN shall not affect the normal operation of the EUT;

 An example of a schematic diagram of an ISN is shown in Figure B.1.

-The ISN shall be calibrated including any and all adapters required to connect to the EUT, the Coupling System and the AE.
-For calibration of the LCL see EN 55016-1-2.

 Figure B.1 — Example circuit schematic for ISN